AlexandreVerhoye/OPN/plugins/uk.co.workingedge.phonegap.plugin.launchnavigator/README.md

 Any input parameters not supported by a specified app will be ignored.

-The following table enumerates which apps support which parameters.
+The following tab enumerates which apps support which parameters.

 | Platform | App                            | Dest | Dest name | Start | Start name | Transport mode | Free |
 |----------|--------------------------------|:----:|:---------:|:-----:|:----------:|:--------------:|:----:|